What is a Transaction Log?

 Pay attention to the File size column.
 We proceed to invoke the transaction log growth by running INSERTs and DELETEs 100,000 times (Listing 4).

 -- Listing 4: Create a Small Table use tranlogexperiment go insert into txn_log values (1, 'Kenneth','Igiri', 'NG'); delete from txn_log where ID=1; go 100000

 Listing 4 inserts a single row into the txn_log table and deletes the same row, repeating this action 100,000 times.

 Overall, the table does not grow due to this activity, but the transaction log grows significantly.
 When we repeat the query in Listing 3 after running the DML statement from Listing 4, we see how much the transaction log has grown:

 The transaction log grew from 4MB to 40MB due to this activity even though the data file was not changed in size.
 This shows us clearly that the transaction log size has little to do with the data size.
 The impact on the size is from the activity (DML) happening on the database.

-Database administrators who manage on-premises instances of SQL Server of IaaS installations should back up backing up the transaction logs regularly.
+Database administrators who manage on-premises instances of SQL Server of IaaS installations should back up the transaction logs regularly.
 It is helpful to have the disaster recovery configurations such as Log Shipping or AlwaysOn AG.
 Such configurations do the backups automatically.